jcarpio/kr2122/project.md

 Final delivery date:

 ### The final delivery date will be on the official date of the Knowledge Representation exam.
-On this second date, the final documents of the theoretical part and the practical part must be delivered.

 ### Bibliography